The distal phalanx consists of following parts, from proximal to distal.

 Distal phalanges of the middle and ring finger are similar in length.

-It is followed by index and little finger.
-Except for little finger, width of all the disal phalanges is same.
+It is followed by an index and little finger.
+Except for little finger, the width of all the disal phalanges is same.

 On the dorsal aspect base flares out dorsally and centrally creating a ridge that separates the articular surface from the shaft.

 The dorsal base is roughened slightly and forms a raised area called dorsal tubercle.